statamic/v2-docs/content/collections/kb/redis-queue-for-multiple-sites.md

 QUEUE_DRIVER=redis
 ```

-For each site on your server you want Redis to use it's own database or Redis won't function properly.
+For each site on your server, you want Redis to use it's own database or Redis won't function properly.
 To do this add the following to your `.env` file and increase the number for each site you're running:

 ```.language-env
 REDIS_DATABASE=0